Integrating Secure Firewall Management Center and Cisco Security Analytics and Logging (SaaS)

 • View remotely stored connection and Security-related connection events in management center

-View events in CDO or Secure Network Analytics, depending on your license.
+View events in Security Cloud Control or Secure Network Analytics, depending on your license.
 Cross-launch from management center event viewer.

-For more information, see links in the Data Storage chapter in the Secure Firewall Management Center Administration Guide or online help.
+For more information, refer to the Data Purge and Storage chapter in the Cisco Secure Firewall Management Center Administration Guide.

 Comparison of Methods for Sending Events to the Cloud